oVirt/ovirt-site/source/node/plugins.html.md

 ### Requirements

-*   Ability for third-party vendors to add packages to the node.
+*   Ability for third-party vendors to add plugins to the node.
-*   Third party packages may have the need for persistent storage.
+*   Third party plugins may have the need for persistent storage.
 This can be handled either on host (stateful) or off host (stateless).
-*   Third party packages need to be upgradable.
+*   Third party plugins need to be upgradable.
-*   Third party packages should be able to hot-add (e.g. not require reboot of the node).
+*   Third party plugins should be able to hot-add (e.g. not require reboot of the node).

 ### Proposed Process